g-plane/wasm-language-tools/README.md

 ## 🍵 Usage

-We don't provide pre-built binaries at the moment.
+We've provided pre-built binaries on [GitHub Releases](https://github.com/g-plane/wasm-language-tools/releases).
+You can download it according to your platform, then extract it from the compressed file.

-If you have installed Rust, you can run Cargo to install:
+Or, if you've installed Rust, you can run Cargo to install it globally:

 ```shell
 cargo install wat_server